neicnordic/neic.no/_activities/ratatosk.md

     frequency: 3-4 yearly
 ---
-The Ratatosk mobility enhancement programme is a NeIC training activity with a yearly budget of 0.5 NOK
+The Ratatosk mobility enhancement programme is a NeIC training activity with a yearly budget of 0.5 million NOK

 ### Purpose